 If your control program is successful, your rats are gone, but the danger is not.
 Rat waste is a substantial vector for disease transfer to people.
 It is also just plain unpleasant!
 Rodent urine, droppings, and nesting materials need to be correctly and securely eliminated and sanitized.
 If we skipped this step, you would certainly have a biological time bomb sitting in your attic, inside your walls, or in your cellar.
 We utilize personal protective equipment and special chemicals to properly sanitize your home after an infestation has been dealt with.

 5. Rat Destruction Repair

 It’s likely that your rats did a number on your home.
 They may have trashed your insulation, damaged your pipes, chewed through your wires, or damaged your HVAC system.
+They are a pest.
 Our AAAC Wildlife Removal pros are also very well trained and talented at wildlife damage maintenance and repair.
 We will certainly return your house to like new condition!